Russell Gilbert: Personal life

 Gilbert is a passionate supporter of the AFL club Western Bulldogs and has made several appearances at the E. J. Whitten Legends Game.
 In 2002, he kicked a goal while on the bench at one such game.
 In 2010, Gilbert kicked a goal in the third quarter and then another in the fourth.
-As a running gag during these games, Gilbert is notorious for ripping off his jersey in the final minutes of the game while in possession of the ball deep in defense.
-Underneath, his opponent team's jersey would be revealed, kicking a goal for the team for which he had changed allegiance to.
+As a running gag during these games, Gilbert is notorious for ripping off his guernsey in the final minutes of the game while in possession of the ball deep in defence.
+Underneath, his opponent team's guernsey would be revealed, kicking a goal for the team for which he had changed allegiance to.

 Gilbert was in a relationship with television producer Rochelle Nolan from 1996 until her suicide in September 2015.

 Two weeks after Nolan's death, Gilbert was diagnosed with a brain aneurysm.
 He later suffered a stroke while undergoing surgery to treat the aneurysm which impacted his ability to speak and left him unable to work; his rehabilitation included weekly treatments to help improve his speech and memory.
 In July 2016, Gilbert attended a gala comedy event held to raise funds for his ongoing rehabilitation and care, and in 2017 he released a music video for a song called "Tinderella" which was originally recorded and filmed in 2015.
 However, since then, Gilbert has mostly receded from public life.